-Ivette Feliciano has been an Associate Producer for PBS Newshour Weekend since July, 2013.
-Before starting with Newshour, she worked as a one-person-band correspondent for the News 12 Networks, where she won a New York Press Club Award for her coverage of Super Storm Sandy, which ravaged the East Coast in 2012.
+Ivette Feliciano is a Segment Producer for PBS Newshour Weekend.
+Before starting with Newshour in 2013, she worked as a one-person-band correspondent for the News 12 Networks, where she won a New York Press Club Award for her coverage of Super Storm Sandy, which ravaged the East Coast in 2012.
 Prior to that, Ivette was the Associate Producer of Latin American news for Worldfocus, a nationally televised, daily international news show seen on Public Television.
 While at Worldfocus, Ivette served as the show’s Field Producer and Reporter for Latin America, covering special reports on the Mexican drug war as well as a 5-part series out of Bolivia, which included an interview with President Evo Morales.
 In 2010, she co-produced a documentary series on New York’s baseball history that aired on Channel Thirteen.
 Ivette holds a Master’s degree from the Columbia University Graduate School of Journalism, where she specialized in Broadcast journalism.

 Ivette's Most Recent Stories